phpdevcommunity/php-router/README.md

 ## Requirements

-* PHP version 7.3
+* PHP version 7.4
 * Enable URL rewriting on your web server
-* Need package for PSR-7 HTTP Message
+* Optional : Need package for PSR-7 HTTP Message
   (example : guzzlehttp/psr7 )

 **How to use ?**